treygriffith/joules/README.md

 ### Deployment
 To serve your modules as a compiled bundle that is optimized for deployment, you can use the command line builder, or the programmatic version of the same tool for use in a larger build process.

-To build a script, you simple have to define a target.
+To build a script, you simply have to define a target.
 The target can be an HTML file, which will be scanned for inline javascript, or the main entrypoint to your program, like `main.js` in the previous example.

-##### Command Line
+#### Command Line

 ```bash